shinbutou/intern_blackhole/README.md

 * Node
 * Express

 The project was my first full-stack project.
+The clock-in system includes.
 The whole project was done by myself.